Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 **Containment Collapse**
 The failure of structural containment required to maintain a stable flicker pattern.
 Occurs when flicker intensity exceeds coherence limits, resulting in collapse and null activation.
 Black holes are modeled in SET as containment collapses, not mass points.
 Related: Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field, Law 13 – Collapse and Field Reformation

+---

+**Flicker Orientation**
+The directional alignment of node flicker patterns within a structural region.
+Flicker orientation determines local polarity by biasing ripple flow in or against the dominant field tension.
+It is the core mechanism behind emergent charge in SET.
+Related: Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field, Law 10 – Contact Ignition

+---

+**Structural Failure**
+The critical state in which structure can no longer sustain coherent flicker propagation.
+When resistance exceeds ripple pressure, node activation collapses and no signal can propagate.
+Structural failure defines zones of collapse, entropy, or null propagation such as black holes or high-entropy fields.
+Related: Law 13 – Collapse and Field Reformation, Law 15 – Overlap Collapse, Coherence

+---